 You can do a quick search online and find a few tips on making the most of AmazonSmile.
 But for every post about utilizing this platform as a revenue-generating activity, you’ll find ten more about why it’s a terrible idea.

-Some of you might be aware that in June of 2020, I relocated to Philadelphia to start a new position with WHYY to focus on digital membership and engagement.
+Some of you might be aware that in June of 2020, I relocated to Philadelphia to start a new position focused on digital membership and engagement.
 With this new role, specifically aimed at digital revenue initiatives, I’m sure you can imagine the flood of ideas and suggestions that came my way.
 (Not unsolicited, by the way… shout out to all my creative colleagues!
 You guys are the best!)

 For this analysis, I used numbers I pulled from my own personal AmazonSmile dashboard, screenshot below.
 Pay attention to the number generated for your charity.
 It’s the total your organization has ever received up to the month listed.
 Not that month, not that quarter, and not year-to-date.
 That is a TOTAL number.